 To Lose or Not to Lose?
 Board Game Strategies for Playing with Kids

-Guest Post from Ellen Notbolm, author of Ten Things Every Child With Autism Wishes You Knew
+Guest Post from Ellen Notbohm, author of Ten Things Every Child With Autism Wishes You Knew, 3rd edition (2019).

 Playing board games is a great way to have fun and bond as a family.
 But any game begs the question: do you let your kids win so they feel good about themselves and stay interested, or do you play fair–and win sometimes–at the risk of discouraging them?